 - Elect to change from one Medicare Advantage Plan to another

 Regarding enrolling in a stand-alone Part D plan… most Medicare Advantage Plans include prescription coverage.
-Once you sign up with a Part D plan, the dis-enrollment from Medicare Advantage Plan happens automatically and return you to Medicare Part A and Part B.
+Once you sign up with a Part D plan, the dis-enrollment from Medicare Advantage Plan happens automatically and returns you to Medicare Part A and Part B.

 You can enroll in a Medicare Supplement Plan (Medigap) once you are disenrolled from your Medicare Advantage Plan if you can medically qualify.